ECEBC Logo

 LOT Program

-Learning Together Outside
+Learning Outside Together

 LOT: Learning Outside Together, Incorporating traditional wisdom and promising practices to futureproof child care programs